Coronavirus and Your Eyeglasses

 Disinfecting your glasses shouldn't be stressful or worrisome.
 Just follow the easy steps above to protect your lenses and your health.

-On behalf of everyone at Clinic for Vision PC in Albertville, Alabama, we sincerely hope you and your loved ones stay healthy and safe during this uncertain time.
+On behalf of everyone at Clinic for Vision in Albertville, Alabama, we sincerely hope you and your loved ones stay healthy and safe during this uncertain time.